-• JRI partnered to organise the Symposium with Professor Masa Higo of Kyushu University in Japan, an expert in the relationship between population ageing, economic globalization, and risks and inequalities in later life, and Professor Thomas Klassen from York University in Canada.
+JRI partnered to organise the Symposium with Professor Masa Higo of Kyushu University in Japan, an expert in the relationship between population ageing, economic globalization, and risks and inequalities in later life, and Professor Thomas Klassen from York University in Canada.

-- The symposium brought together diverse health, community and aged care providers, researchers, educators and policy makers to share bestpractice insights and build collaborations. - In a time of significant sector reform and competition, the goal of this symposium was to highlight the role of collaboration, information sharing and partnerships in building better outcomes for consumers and sustainable, innovative and resilient organisations.
+- The symposium covered a variety of subjects related to health and illness, formal and informal elderly care, work and retirement, intergenerational relations, financial security in later life, rural health, and death and dying.
+The focus was primarily on countries in East Asia (Japan, China and South Korea, Southeast Asia Thailand and Indonesia, South Asia, and Oceania Australia, New Zealand, and Papua New Guinea). - The symposium brought together diverse health, community and aged care providers, researchers, educators and policy makers to share bestpractice insights and build collaborations. - In a time of significant sector reform and competition, the goal of this symposium was to highlight the role of collaboration, information sharing and partnerships in building better outcomes for consumers and sustainable, innovative and resilient organisations.